Chase F. Robinson

 Dr. Robinson received an A.B.
 (Honors) from Brown University, having also studied at the American University in Cairo, the University of Cairo, and the Hebrew University of Jerusalem.
 In 1992, he earned a Ph.D. from Harvard University’s Department of Near Eastern Languages and Civilizations.
 In 1993 he joined the Faculty of Oriental Studies and Wolfson College, Oxford, where he taught until 2008.
 From 1999 to 2000 he was a member of the School of Historical Studies at the Institute for Advanced Study in Princeton, and in 2005 he received a two-year British Academy Research Readership.
 As Chairman of the Faculty Board of Oriental Studies at Oxford, Dr. Robinson put in place the department’s first academic plan, broadened its scope in terms of development and external relations, and forged new relationships with international donors as well as academic institutions in the Middle East.

-A member of the Council on Foreign Relations, Dr. Robinson is the author or editor of seven books and more than 40 articles.
-He also serves on a number of editorial and review boards, and his commentaries have appeared in the New York Times, the Chronicle of Higher Education, and the London Times.
+A member of the Council on Foreign Relations, Dr. Robinson is the author or editor of eight books and more than 40 articles.
+He also serves on a number of editorial and review boards, and his reviews and commentaries have appeared in the New York Times, The Times Literary Supplement, the Chronicle of Higher Education, and Inside Higher Education.
+Dr. Robinson’s newest book, Islamic Civilization in Thirty Lives (University of California/Thames & Hudson), will be published in the fall of 2016.